cvisionai/tator/doc/front_end_test_procedure.md

     - python3 ./create_multi_video.py --host <host> --token <token> --project <project_id> --media <media_id_1> <media_id_2> --multi-media-name test --layout-rows 2 --layout-cols 1 --quality 360 --section-name test_multi_folder
     - Repeat frame-state creation (ie not tracks) from step 29

+### Annotation Browser Tests
+1) Upload a video in a project with the same types as step 1 from the "State Related Tests"
+2) Draw a box, line, and dot on the same frame.
+When the save dialog appears, verify there is no track slider and "View Associated track-type-name" button in the modal/dialog.
+3) Combine them all into the same track/state using the right click menu
+4) Adjust the annotation browser so that no entity is selected.
+Click on one of the localizations and verify the annotation browser shows the track.
+5) Use the back button on the annotation browser and click on line selector.
+Click on the box and verify the annotation browser shows the box type.
+6) Verify there is a button to "View Associated track-type-name" and there is no track slider.
+Use it and verify the browser changes to the track.
+7) Draw other boxes and verify those localizations do not have the "View Associated track-type-name" option.
+8) Go to another frame, draw a box.
+Create a track from that box and extend the track forwards and backwards using the duplicate method.
+Repeat this step in another part of the window.
+Verify there are three tracks in the annotation browser.
+9) Verify you can cycle between the three tracks using the entity selector.
+10) Use the jump frame button on the three tracks and verify the video frame changes and the track is selected.
+11) Use the track slider and verify the video frame changes and the track is selected.

 ## Video Playback Tests
 -----------------------
 Follow these steps to test the video playback capabilities.